MrFriendCS/MrFriendCS.github.io/higher/summerFun.md

 ## Task 5

 Create a function (`contains`) that will accept a string and a character.
-If the character is is anywhere in the string the function will return `True`, otherwise it will return `False`.
+If the character is anywhere in the string the function will return `True`, otherwise it will return `False`.
 The function is not case sensitive.

 ### Example 1